Jtoosh/chess/notes.md

 - Not all classes have main methods, and in fact most don't, as they are meant to specifically only be accessed from other classes.
 - Primitive data types, refer to [Ch 1 Reading](./notes.md#key-things-to-understand)
 - For a lot of the other content in lecture today, reference [Java Basics Section](./notes.md#java-basics)

+### Lecture: Classes and Objects continued

+Although subclassing seems intuitive with `ChessPiece`, because there is already a way to determine the piece type, with the ChessPiece field `type`, subclassing would give a redundant way to determine the piece type, which is a code smell.
+And the reason to not put all of the behavior in switch cases in `ChessPiece` is the **Single Responsibility Principle**.
+This is a software engineering principle that dictates that each class handles one responsibility only.
+It does one job, and does it very well.

+**From Dr. Wilkerson's code:** he makes a new `PieceMovesCalc`, and the value is assigned to a switch statement that switches on the piece type, to get the corresponding `PieceMovesCalc` type, and then after the switch statement, the `.pieceMoves()` method is called on the instantiated `PieceMovesCalc` object.

 ## Project Notes